RangerMauve/webrun/README.md

 example()
 ```

 You can enable the `require` global by adding the `--allow-require` flag.
 This is disabled by default to encourage use of `import` and to limit what scripts can do.
 This behaves differently from the usual require in that it's a global and always requires relative to the current working directory.
+Instead of adding allow-require, though, you should use [webrunify](https://github.com/brechtcs/webrunify) to build your CommonJS dependencies into a single ESM-compatible bundle.

 ## STDIO